 You know, unconsciously most of us have an exaggerated notion about success and failure.
 We tend to view success as something to be proud of, extraordinary, great, excellent whereas failure as something bad, undesirable and even embarrassing.

-From the meditation standpoint, what we call success or failure is only an effect of the many causes that come together, provided the right condition.
+From the meditation standpoint, what we call success is only an effect of the many causes that come together, providing the right condition.

-So, the concept of success and failure are often OVERRATED.
+So, the concept of success we’re holding is often OVERRATED.

 If you think about it, the one determining factor is often our goal or our desire.
 It will be even worse if it is other people’s.

 If the outcome of a situation is in accordance with our goal or our desire, we call it a success.

 Conversely, if the outcome of a situation is not what we expect, we call it a failure.

 The truth is, failure only means there’s more to learn; maybe in the approaches, the techniques, the methods, the timings, etc. Or, in other words, it’s a feedback.